CrunchyData/postgres-operator/docs/content/architecture/tablespaces.md

 and is available after a downtime event
 - Disaster Recovery: Tablespaces are backed up and are properly restored during a recovery
-- Clone: Tablespaces are created in any cloned cluster
+- Clone: Tablespaces are created in any cloned or restored cluster
 - Deprovisioining: Tablespaces are deleted when a PostgreSQL instance or cluster is deleted